danjohnson3141/Jekyll-Test/GET--app-labels-:page.md

 GET /app/labels/:page

 There are no form parameters for this route.
+All parameters are passed in through the URL by asking for the page name.

 JSON response example: